 The Estadio Virgen de Las Nieves opened its doors on 15 August 2001 with a friendly against UD Las Palmas, which ended in a 1-1 draw.
 Perched on a man-made plateau, the stadium and its adjacent training pitch hang high over the city, with uninterrupted views of the Atlantic Ocean, some 250 meters below.
 Its capacity of 5,500 is housed on three open banks of terracing-come-bench seating which are painted in the club’s colours of blue and white.
 The bulk of the seating is on the west side, which is cut into the hillside behind.
 Access to the stadium’s changing facilities and offices is through a curious two-tiered corner stand of palcos, or VIP boxes, which is linked to the narrow north terrace.
 A thin strip of benches run down the east side, before ending abruptly at the southern end, which is too narrow to house anything but the wall that stands above the artificial training pitch.

 Given La Palma’s somewhat unpredictable climate, it is a little strange that neither Tenisca’s nor Mesenjaro’s stadium have any cover.
-What they do provide, however, are two remarkable examples of how a small club can overcome the most extreme natural and physical constraints to create wonderfully unique.
+What they do provide, however, are two remarkable examples of how a small club can overcome the most extreme natural and physical constraints to create something wonderfully unique.